jnk0le/cortexm-AES/README.md

 ## todo
 - cm7 dsp
+- fix cm7 pre and post ldr dependency fuckup as well as branches that seem to dual issue with first instruction in loop
+- fix perf of cm7 unrolled functions
 - add proper padding
 - doxygen
 - pre generation of lookups
 - gcm
 - add bitsliced/masked implementations
-- fix perf of cm7 unrolled functions